Rint Rintf And Rintl Functions In C++ - C++ Programming Tutorial

 Complexity Analyses:

-The time and space complexity of the std::rintl function in C++ is usually constant (O(1)) .
-Here's a breakdown of the complexity:
+The time and space efficiency of the std::rintl function in C++ typically remains constant at O(1).
+Here is an analysis of the complexity:

-Time complexity: The std::rintl function contains math operations for rounding a long double-precision floating-point number to the nearest integer.
-These operations typically have constant time complexity.
-The time required for these operations does not depend on the size of the input.
+The std::rintl function involves mathematical calculations to round a long double-precision floating-point number to the closest integer.
+These calculations generally exhibit a consistent time complexity.
+The duration for executing these calculations remains unaffected by the magnitude of the input.